 - 2 Skeins DMC floss (you pick color)

 - 20 inches x 7 1/2 inches

 - Green (inside and top edge)

 Hint: The seam is going to be in the back not on the side.
 That is why your picture will be in the center of the cream piece.

-1. Cream fabric- cut 20 inches X 7 1/2 inches find center of the fabric.
-Iron your favorite iron on in the center or using a light box trace you picture.
-On the back of the fabric iron the pellon.
+1. Cream fabric- cut 20 inches X 7 1/2 inches find the center of the fabric.
+Iron your favorite iron on in the center or using a lightbox trace your picture.
+On the back of the fabric iron the Pellon.
 This helps stabilize your fabric for your stitching and helps hide lines.
 Now using 2 strands of DMC floss embroider your picture.
 When done iron from the back to get rid of hoop or folding lines.

 3. Iron seams to the red fabric.

-4. Sew rick rack at seam on bottom and top of the cream fabric.
+4. Sew rick-rack at the seam on bottom and top of the cream fabric.